 In 2008, Columbus State built a Delaware County campus at 5100 Cornerstone Drive in the Park at Greif and U.S. 23.
-The 80,000 square foot building opened in the autumn of 2010 and offers four Associate Degree programs.
+The 80,000 square foot building opened in the autumn of 2010 and offers four Associate Degree programs and one Bachelor's Degree program.